kayranfatih/awesome-iot-and-hardware-security/readme.md

 A collection of awesome tools, books, resources, software, documents and cool stuff about Internet of Things (IoT) and Hardware Security.

+Thanks to all [contributors](https://github.com/kayranfatih/awesome-iot-and-hardware-security/graphs/contributors).
+The goal is to build community-driven collection of  well-known resources.

 ## Contents